The Kawasaki Z1 was simply amazing when it was first introduced in 1972 and is still amazing today.

 The bore and stroke were 'square' at 66mm x 66mm.

 The engine produced 82 bhp, phenomenal in 1972.

-The crankcase, cylinder block and cylinder head
+The crankcase, cylinder block and cylinder head were painted

 The outer edge of the cooling fins on the front and sides of the

 cylinder block and head were a contrasting bare metal finish.